Anglo-German Naval Agreement: Talks

 During the next two weeks, talks continued in London on various technical issues, mostly relating to how the tonnage ratios would be calculated in the various warship categories.
-Ribbentrop was desperate for success and so agreed to almost all the UK's demands.
-On 18 June 1935, the agreement was signed in London by Ribbentrop, and the new UK Foreign Secretary, Sir Samuel Hoare.
+For example, when it came to submarines, the Kriegsmarine was allowed to have 45% as many submarines as the Royal Navy.
+However, under certain circumstances this could be increased to 100%.
+Ribbentrop was desperate for success and so agreed to almost all of the British demands.
+On 18 June 1935, the agreement was signed in London by Ribbentrop, and the new British Foreign Secretary, Sir Samuel Hoare.
 Hitler called 18 June 1935, the day of the signing, "the happiest day of his life", as he believed that it marked the beginning of an Anglo-German alliance.

-Text

-"Exchange of Notes between His Majesty's Government in the United Kingdom and the German Government regarding the Limitation of Naval Armaments-London, 18 June 1935.